 Derived from certified renewable wood sources using an eco-responsible production processes, the manufacturing of LENZING™ ECOVERO™ generates up to 50% lower emission and water impact compared to generic viscose.

-Bemberg™ is the brand name of Cupro, a regenerated cellulose fiber made from cotton linter, a by-product which is removed for extracting cotton seed oil.
-Cupro is a biodegradable and compostable fiber that breaks down naturally after disposal, returning to the soil.
+Bemberg™ is the brand name of Cupro, regenerated cellulose fiber from cotton linter, a pre-consumer material which is removed from extracting cotton seed oil.
+Bemberg™ is a biodegradable and compostable fiber that breaks down naturally after disposal, returning to the soil.

 An innovative, regenerated and recycled Nylon 6 obtained from waste that would otherwise pollute the Earth, such as discarded fishing nets.

 Produced from post-consumer and pre-consumer waste, ECONYL® nylon can be regenerated an infinite number of times through a proprietary closed loop process.

 The Liberty Printing Mill: Minimizing our Environmental Footprint

 Liberty has been a pioneer of fabric innovation since we began printing our own designs well over a century ago.
 We work with a network of specialist printers , whilst alsohaving our own mill which prints the majority of our fabric, located near the banks of Lake Como – the centre of the European textile industry.
 Using both cutting-edge technology and traditional techniques, archival and studio-fresh designs are printed to stunning effect on bases such as linen, chambray and, of course, our signature Tana Lawn cotton.